gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 {{< alert warning >}}
 This release fixes several security issues (see DEV-726, DEV-747 and DEV-748).
-Users who uploaded private keys with the Gatling Enterprise UI are highly recommended to upgrade.
+Users who uploaded private keys with the Gatling Enterprise UI are highly advised to upgrade.
 {{< /alert >}}

 ##### Features